tlotze/tl.eggdeps/README.txt

 ~~~~~~~~~~~~~~~~~

 All the distributions included in the graph may be output as the Python
-representation of a list of requirement specifications, either listing bare
+representation of a list of requirement specifications, either

+- listing bare package names,

-package names or including the exact versions as they occur in the working
+- including the exact versions as they occur in the working set, or

-set.
+- specifying complex version requirements that take into account all version
+  requirements made for the distribution in question (but disregard extras
+  completely for the time being).
+Complex version requirements always require
+  at least the version that occurs in the working set, assuming that we cannot
+  know the version requirements of past versions but reasonably assume that
+  requirements might stay the same for future versions.

 The list is sorted alphabetically by distribution name.

 Contact